-Black Vietnam vet finally honored with Medal of Honor
+Black Vietnam veteran finally honored with Medal of Honor

-WASHINGTON (AP) — Nearly 60 years after he was first recommended for the nation’s highest military award for his bravery during the Vietnam War, retired Col. Paris Davis, one of the first Black officers to lead a Special Forces team in combat, received the Medal of Honor on Friday.
+WASHINGTON (AP) — Nearly 60 years after he was recommended for the nation’s highest military award, retired Col. Paris Davis, one of the first Black officers to lead a Special Forces team in combat, received the Medal of Honor on Friday for his bravery in the Vietnam War.

+At a crowded White House ceremony, Davis emphasized the positive of the honor rather than negative of the delay, saying, “It is in the best interests of America that we do things like this.”

+Thanking President Joe Biden, who draped a ribbon with the medal around his neck, he said, “God bless you, God bless all, God bless America.”

-The belated recognition for the 83-year-old Virginia resident came after the recommendation for the medal was lost, resubmitted — and then lost again.
+The belated recognition for the 83-year-old Virginia resident came after the recommendation for his medal was lost, resubmitted — and then lost again.

 It wasn’t until 2016 — half a century after Davis risked his life to save some of his men under fire — that advocates painstakingly recreated and resubmitted the paperwork.

-President Joe Biden on Friday described Davis as a “true hero,” describing his efforts to haul injured soldiers to safety under heavy enemy fire.
-When one of his superiors told him to get to safety, Davis said, according to Biden: “Sir, I”m just not going to leave.
-I still have an American out there,” and he went back into the firefight to carry out an injured medic.
+Biden described Davis as a “true hero” for risking his life amid heavy enemy fire to haul injured soldiers under his command to safety.
+When a superior ordered him to safety, according to Biden, Davis replied, “Sir, I’m just not going to leave.
+I still have an American out there.”
+He went back into the firefight to retrieve an injured medic.

-“You are everything this medal means,” Biden said to Davis.
+“You are everything this medal means,” Biden told Davis.
 “You’re everything our nation is at our best.
 Brave and big hearted, determined and devoted, selfless and steadfast.”

-Biden said Davis should have received the honor years ago, describing remaining segregation when he returned home and questioning why the honor took so long.
+Biden said Davis should have received the honor years ago, describing segregation in the U.S. when he returned home and questioning the delay in awarding him the medal.

 “Somehow the paperwork was never processed,” Biden said.
 “Not just once.
 But twice.”

-Davis doesn’t dwell on it.
-He says he doesn’t know why it has taken decades.
+Davis doesn’t dwell on the delayed honor and says he doesn’t know why decades had to pass before it finally arrived.

-“Right now I’m overwhelmed,” he told The Associated Press in an interview the day before he attended the White House ceremony where Biden placed the blue ribbon holding the Medal of Honor around his neck.
+“Right now I’m overwhelmed,” he told The Associated Press in an interview Thursday, the eve of the medal ceremony.

 “When you’re fighting, you’re not thinking about this moment,” Davis said.
 “You’re just trying to get through that moment.”